 - Organic kudzu, a Japanese root believed to help strengthen your digestive and circulatory systems and help calm your body.

 - Organic medicated leaven, which has been found to help relieve stomach pain, diarrhea and the bubble guts

 - Organic peppermint leaf, which has long been used to treat gas, bloating and indigestion, as well as relieving headaches and migraines.

 Maybe you’re not looking for a long-term digestive aid or a quick fix for a night out.
 Maybe what you’re looking for is a full body refresh.
 If you’re generally healthy, doing a detox cleanse a couple of times a year is a great way to get rid of excess waste that tends to build up inside all of us.

 Many cultures have used body detoxes for centuries as a way to boost energy, strengthen the immune system and help with weight loss.
 Traditional Chinese medicine uses herbs like ginger, dandelion root, magnolia berry and artichokes to help flush toxins out of the body.

 But here’s the thing, not all detoxes are created equal.
 Some detoxes can be very harmful, stripping out good bacteria from your body without replacing it.
 Some detoxes require you to drink kind of yucky concoctions for several days, which do not contain adequate protein and can cause severe digestive discomfort.

-Clean Slate does neither.
+Daily Detox does neither.
 Taken for a few days between meals, this formula helps remove built-up toxins.
-Some who have taken Clean Slate report having clearer skin, more energy and a night of more restful sleep.
+Some who have taken Daily Detox report having clearer skin, more energy and a night of more restful sleep.
 It’s stuffed with cleansing herbs like: